 Go to the YA Scavenger Hunt page to find out all about the hunt.
 There are SIX contests going on simultaneously, and you can enter one or all!
-I am a part of the GOLD TEAM, which is very fitting–but there is also a red team, a blue team, an orange team, a red team, and an indie team for a chance to win a whole different set of books!
+I am a part of the RED TEAM –but there is also a blue team, a gold team, a green team, and a purple team, team for a chance to win a whole different set of books!

 If you’d like to find out more about the hunt, see links to all the authors participating, and see the full list of prizes up for grabs, go to the YA Scavenger Hunt page.

 Directions: Below, you’ll notice that I’ve listed my favorite number.
 Collect the favorite numbers of all the authors on the red team, and then add them up (don’t worry, you can use a calculator!).

 Entry Form: Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.

 Rules: Open internationally, anyone below the age of 18 should have a parent or guardian’s permission to enter.
 To be eligible for the grand prize, you must submit the completed entry form by April 7th, at noon Pacific Time.
 Entries sent without the correct number or without contact information will not be considered.